SonyCSLParis/STDL/README.md

 def plot_center_of_mass_trajectory(self, groups=None):

     """
-    Visualize movement of the center of mass, which is represented by the mean and the corresponding error bars.
+    Visualise the movement of the centre of mass, which is represented by the mean and the corresponding error bars.

     Parameters
     ----------